KevinGuoXuanDon/UxntalProject/README.md

 *** How can I use this project :***
 This project **has completely completed the conversion of UnXTAL-WASM**, it is very simple to use.
 1. `Git pull` to copy codes to your local environment.
-2. Executes it through the Entry Class **main.class** （It's in the SRC directory）.
+2. Executes it through the Entry Class **main.java** （It's in the SRC directory）.
 Once you run it, **chooese a .tal file through GUI* and *All information will be printed automatically** and you can find __target file.wat__ acrroding to guide.
 3. You may also Unit Test each method using **allTest.java** under Package __JunitTest__ , you can edit unit test as you with to do variety of unit test.

 ### Required Environment: